Aider vs Claude Code

 Who should choose each tool

-Choose Aider if you need Terminal Power Users and want a stack centered on Developer IDEs & Agents.
-Pick Claude Code when you value Non-Technical Founders and prefer a tool that matches Developer IDEs & Agents.
+Choose Aider if you need Terminal Power Users and want a stack centered on ide-agents.
+Pick Claude Code when you value Non-Technical Founders and prefer a tool that matches ide-agents.
 Check the feature comparison above to see which tool fits your workflow best.

 At a Glance